Claudia Jones: Public Acknowledgment

+In June 2023, Jones was listed as one of the Windrush generation who struggled for civil rights in the UK.

 Commemoration of the 100th anniversary of her birth

-Various activities took place from June 2014 onwards.
-The most successful were possibly those organised by Community Support, which put substantial resources into basic research into aspects of her life and work.

-This led to new revelations and rediscoveries about Claudia Jones, not included in the three printed biographies, or the film biography.
+Beginning in June 2014, various events celebrated Claudia Jones's centenary.
+Community Support led extensive research into her life, uncovering new details beyond the three existing biographies and films.

-Community Support organised A Claudia Jones 100 Day on the 100th anniversary of her birth at Kennington Park Estate Community Centre on Saturday, 21 February 2015.
-This began with a guided tour showing her two main residences while she lived in London, and the former West Indian Gazette office nearby.
+They organised A Claudia Jones 100 Day on 21 February 2015 at Kennington Park Estate Community Centre, including a guided tour of her two main London residences and the former West Indian Gazette office nearby.

 There was also a celebration at The Cloth, in Belmont, Port of Spain, Trinidad and Tobago, near to her birthplace, on the same day.

-The Day was associated with an event held on the previous evening at Claudia Jones Organisation in Hackney, which featured a screening of the film Looking for Claudia Jones by Z. Nia Reynolds.
+The day was preceded by a film screening of Looking for Claudia Jones by Z. Nia Reynolds at the Claudia Jones Organization in Hackney.